diekmann/net-network/README.md

  * anonymous contributions to: my_github_name @ net (dot) in (dot) tum (dot) de
    * GPG: CC8E 23DA 4746 5AD1 DBEA  7B04 E458 7581 35F5 8030
    * We can take care of all the anonymization for you.
+   * You can also anonymize the dumps on your system.
+No plaintext information will leave your machine!
-   * You can find an IP address anonymizer [here](https://github.com/diekmann/yacryptopan).
+     You can find an IP address anonymizer [here](https://github.com/diekmann/yacryptopan).
 Please mail me if you need support :-)
  * By default, we will assume Creative Commons BY-NC-SA 3.0 and/or CC BY-SA 3.0 license.